 The MSI report references statistics that compare funding to FY 2003 which was the Centennial of the Refuge System.
 Additional funds were provided by Congress to the Refuge System in FY 2003 and FY 2004 related to the Refuge System Centennial.
 Specific activities and projects were funded and were never meant to establish a new long term funding operations budget baseline.
 A better comparison would have been FY 2001 or the beginning of the Administration.
 When comparing refuge funding in FY 2008 to the FY 2001 appropriated level of $300 million, adjusted for inflation, the Refuge System budget has outpaced inflation by $75 million or 21 percent.
 This is one of the largest increases in the Service for any program.

 For the past two years, the Refuge System has been reexamining its workforce and realigning staffing to better meet today’s challenges in wildlife conservation.
 The Refuge System has already undertaken a number of steps to better deliver its mission in a performance-driven, priority-based manner.
 These steps include:

 - Strategic planning at the Department, Service, and Refuge System level;

-- Targeted increases for the Refuge System’s highest priorities including invasive species control, borderland security, and maintenance at targeted refuges;
+- Targeted increases for the Refuge System’s highest priorities including control, borderland security, and maintenance at targeted refuges;

 - Use of “service zones” for refuge law enforcement and heavy equipment operations; and